Category Archives: Health

 Three months have passed.
 Our lives are totally different.
 We’d shaped everything we did and every choice we made — big and small — around Callie’s needs.

-Those habits are hard to break.
+Those habits seem hard to break.
 We still reach for her favorite foods in the grocery store before realizing.
 We still plan ahead as if one of us needs to be at home or close to Callie’s school just in case.

 our mailbox with flowers